GL-algebras in positive characteristic I: the exterior algebra: Structure of fg-Rmod

-\begin{lemma} Given a bounded complex $C$ of finitely generated $R$-modules with finite length cohomology, there exists a complex of finite length $R$-modules $D$ that is quasi-isomorphic to $C$. \end{lemma} \begin{proof} Given an $R$-module $M$, we let $M^{>n}$ be the submodule of $M$ consisting of all elements of degree $> n$.
-Given a complex of $R$-modules $C$, we let $C^{>n}$ be the canonical subcomplex of $C$ with $(C^{>n})^i = (C^i)^{>n}$.
-We have a short exact sequence of complexes $0 \to C^{>n} \to C \to D \to 0 $.
-The complex $D$, being supported in only finitely many degrees is clearly a complex of torsion $R$-modules.
-Now, assume $C$ is a complex of finitely generated $R$-modules and its cohomology is finite length.
-The cohomology of $C$ is supported in finitely many degrees; let $N$ be the maximum degree of support.
-Set $D = C/C^{>n}$.
-The map $C \to D$ is clearly a quasi-isomorphism, and $D$ is a complex of finite length $R$-modules, as required. \end{proof}
+\begin{lemma} Given a bounded complex $C$ of finitely generated $R$-modules with finite length cohomology, there exists a complex of finite length $R$-modules $D$ that is quasi-isomorphic to $C$. \end{lemma} \begin{proof} {Given an $R$-module $M$, we let $M^{>n}$ be the submodule of $M$ consisting of all elements of degree $> n$, and given a complex of $R$-modules $C$, we let $C^{>n}$ be the canonical subcomplex of $C$ with $(C^{>n})^i = (C^i)^{>n}$.
+Now, assume $C$ is a bounded complex of finitely generated $R$-modules and its cohomology is supported in degrees $< N$.
+We have a short exact sequence

+with $C/C^{>N}$ a bounded complex of finite length modules.
+By assumption on the cohomology of $C$, the complex $C^{>N}$ is acyclic so the the complex $C$ is quasi-isomorphic to $C/C^{>N}$, as required.} \end{proof}

 \begin{proposition} Given a finitely generated $R$-module $M$, there exists a distinguished triangle $T \to M \to F \to$ in $\rD^b_{\fgen}(\Mod_R)$, with $T$ quasi-isomorphic to a bounded complex of finite length $R$-modules, and $F$ quasi-isomorphic to a bounded complex of finitely generated semi-induced $R$-modules. \end{proposition} \begin{proof} Let $M \to P^{\bullet}$ be a complex satisfying Theorem~\ref{thm:resthm}.
 We consider $M$ to be a complex supported in degree $0$, and let $j$ denote the map of complexes $M \to P^{\bullet}$.
 We obtain a distinguished triangle